 “We experienced a ransomware attack on a machine that had our prior security vendor installed on it.
 Fortunately, Trend Micro not only detected the attack, they protected the rest of the network and helped us quickly resolve the issue.”

 “One time we called their tech support and got a technician who was just completing his shift.
 Rather than transferring us to another technician he told us to call back and then hung up on us,” said Atkins.
 “We want customer service that responds to our needs.”

 Today, DCIDS uses Trend Micro to protect its entire IT environment.
 Trend Micro Deep Security provides a comprehensive security platform that protects the company’s physical and virtual servers from data breaches and business disruptions—and achieves cost-effective compliance across these environments.

 Trend Micro Deep Security also offers DCIDS the flexibility it needs to respond in an evolving threat environment with tightly integrated modules for anti-malware, web reputation, firewall, intrusion prevention, integrity monitoring, and log inspection.
 “Deep Security’s agentless security is a big advantage for us.
 It doesn’t hinder the performance of our servers, shields us from attacks, and secures our virtual desktop environment,” said Bell.

 To protect its end users against the latest threats, DCIDS deployed Trend Micro OfficeScan for endpoint protection.
-OfficeScan protects physical and virtual desktops, laptops, and mobile devices with cloud-based global intelligence, integrated data loss prevention, and a virtualization-aware client that improves endpoint performance across the organization.
+OfficeScan protects physical and virtual desktops, laptops, and mobile devices with cloud-based global intelligence, integrated data loss prevention, and a virtualisation-aware client that improves endpoint performance across the organisation.